jayesth-cpu/C-/README.md

   => g++ <file name with extension>
   => ./a.out

-Above are the 2 ways to execute your c++ program in terminal.
+Above are the 2 ways to execute your c++ program in terminal .